LakshSingla/prolog-assignment/final/README.txt

 		NOTE: The rule language is case sensitive.
 		NOTE: Clauses in the rules can be added in any order.

+3. CHANGE FIREWALL DEFAULT

+	Firewall default is 'drop'.

+	To change firewall default during execution of the program, pose the following query: change_fwdefault(DefaultFate).

+	Example:
+				change_fwdefault("accept").
+				[Changes firewall to accept packets by default]

+4. CHECK FATE OF A PACKET

-3. Check the fate of any packet by asking query
+	Check the fate of any packet by asking query

 				?- fate(Fate, Packet).

 	where,
 		Fate is the variable which will be instantiated to the fate of the packet (accept | reject | drop).
 		Packet is a string containing the details of the packet.